jonnonz1/nz-statute-book/acts/public/1976/property-relationships-act-1976.md

 [Repealed]

 ### 39B Appeals to Court of Appeal
-(1) The provisions of the Judicature Act 1908 relating to appeals to the Court of Appeal against a decision of the High Court apply to an order or decision of the High Court under this Act.
+(1) The provisions of the Senior Courts Act 2016 relating to appeals to the Court of Appeal against a decision of the High Court apply to an order or decision of the High Court under this Act.
 (2)
 (3) The High Court or the Court of Appeal may, if it thinks that the interests of justice so require,— (a) rehear the whole or any part of the evidence; or